What is the SPT-N value? Significance, Calculation Method and Approximation

 Relationship to Soil Bearing Capacity

-If you know the N-value of the soil, you can roughly approximate the soil bearing capacity using the following formula:
+If you know the N-value of the soil, for granular soils like sand or gravel you can roughly approximate the soil Allowable Bearing Capacity (ABC) using the following formula:

-So if the soil N-value is 25, then the approximate bearing capacity is 250 kN/m2.
+So if the soil N-value is 25 for a dry sandy soil, then the approximate bearing capacity is 250 kN/m2.
+If the soil is wet, then the approximate bearing capacity would be 125 kN/m2.

 Calculation of Soil SPT-N Value